Joanne M. Hamilton, PhD, ABPP

 She received Board Certification in Clinical Neuropsychology in November, 2010.
 Dr. Hamilton completed her postdoctoral fellowship at the University of California, Shiley-Marcos Alzheimer’s Disease Research Center and worked as a research neuroscientist at the Shiley-Marcos Alzheimer’s Disease Research Center studying cognitive changes associated with Lewy body spectrum disorders, including Parkinson’s disease and Dementia with Lewy bodies until 2012.
 Notable publications include “Early Visuospatial Deficits Predict the Occurrence of Visual Hallucinations in Autopsy- Confirmed Dementia with Lewy Bodies” and “Visuospatial Deficits Predict Rate of Cognitive Decline in Autopsy-Verified Dementia with Lewy Bodies.”

-Currently, Dr. Hamilton is the director of adult neuropsychology at Advanced Neurobehavioral Health of Southern California and resident neuropsychologist in the Department of Neurology at the Scripps Health in San Diego.
-She focuses on diseases that affect older individuals such as Alzheimer’s disease, Parkinson’s disease, and stroke.
-However, Dr. Hamilton also evaluates individuals with multiple sclerosis, seizure disorder, and traumatic brain injury.
-She is available for medical legal evaluations.
+Currently, Dr. Hamilton is the director of adult neuropsychology at Advanced Neurobehavioral Health of Southern California and resident neuropsychologist in the Department of Neurology at Scripps Clinic Medical Group in San Diego.
+She is available for medical legal evaluations at ANH and is committed to improving management of neurodegenerative diseases through collaborations with Parkinson's Association of San Diego and the Davis Phinney Foundation.